Have you seen the clouds of starlings on Blackpool Piers, the Tower and the beach?

 The proper name for this avian display of starlings in flight is a ‘murmuration’.
 Blackpool seafront and the piers is one of just a few places in the UK where you can see such this display of roosting starlings.
 They also flock in huge numbers at nearby Marton Mere.

-It’s amazing that each little bird which contributes to the display looks like this –
+It’s amazing to think that each little bird contributing to the display looks like this –

 Best time to see the Starlings in flight